Tracy Letts: Film

-Acting

-Letts has starred in Adam McKay's 2015 ensemble piece, The Big Short, 2016's Wiener-Dog, Christine, and Elvis & Nixon; and James Schamus's film adaptation of the Philip Roth novel, Indignation, as well as the true-story crime thriller adaptation Imperium.

-Letts then appeared in the 2017 films The Lovers, The Post, and Lady Bird.
+Letts starred in Adam McKay's 2015 ensemble piece The Big Short, 2016's Wiener-Dog, Christine, and Elvis & Nixon, and James Schamus's film adaptation of the Philip Roth novel Indignation, as well as the true-story crime thriller adaptation Imperium.
+Letts appeared in the 2017 films The Lovers, The Post, and Lady Bird.

 In 2019, Letts portrayed Henry Ford II in James Mangold's sports drama film Ford v Ferrari, and played Mr. Dashwood in Little Women, a film adaptation of Louisa May Alcott's novel of the same name.

-Writing

 Letts has written screenplays for three feature films based on his plays: Bug (directed by William Friedkin), Killer Joe (also directed by Friedkin); and August: Osage County (directed by John Wells).
-He also wrote the screenplay for the 2021 Netflix feature film The Woman in the Window, starring Amy Adams, based on the eponymous psychological thriller by A.J.
-Finn.
+He also wrote the screenplay for the 2021 Netflix feature film The Woman in the Window, starring Amy Adams, based on the eponymous psychological thriller by A. J. Finn.

 Personal life

-Letts was once engaged to actress Sarah Paulson.
 He married actress Carrie Coon in September 2013.
 They have two children, born in 2018 and 2021.
+Letts was previously engaged to actress Sarah Paulson, and was in a relationship with actress Holly Wantuch until her unexpected death in 1998.
 He has been sober since 1993.